 As I keep pointing out there is a huge difference between big and small firms of accountants.
 Thus different parts of the profession will face different canaries and at different times.

-Plenty of other commentators, software and app vendors would have you believe that, unless accountants stop focusing on compliance-led work, you won’t still have a practice in 3 years time.
+Plenty of other commentators, software and app vendors would have you believe that, unless you stop focusing on compliance-led work, you won’t still have a practice in 3 years time.

 In my view, anyone predicting this really doesn’t understand how the average client thinks, let alone how quickly the average accountant can adapt.